-During a flood Flood Warnings are issued by the Bureau of Meteorology (BoM) when flooding is about to happen or is already happening.
+During a flood

+Flood Warnings are issued by the Bureau of Meteorology (The Bureau) when flooding is about to happen or is already happening.
 A Flood Warning provides a predicted flood level on a river gauge and a time at which the river will reach, exceed or peak at that level.

-During a flood, there are some simple things you can do to stay safe: Never drive, ride or walk through floodwater.
-Keep listening to your local radio station for information, updates and advice.
+During a flood, there are some simple things you can do to stay safe:

+Never drive, ride or walk through floodwater.

 Keep in contact with your neighbours.